Highlights from the Ratings and Financial Report for Exelon Corporation (EXC)

-Exelon Corporation (NASDAQ:EXC) went up by 0.65% from its latest closing price compared to the recent 1-year high of $54.86.
-The company’s stock price has collected -1.48% of loss in the last five trading sessions.
-Press Release reported 10 hours ago that ComEd Receives National Recognition for Successful Programs that Prepare Chicago-Area Residents for Good-Paying Jobs
+Exelon Corporation (NASDAQ:EXC) went up by 1.38% from its latest closing price compared to the recent 1-year high of $54.86.
+The company’s stock price has collected 1.04% of gains in the last five trading sessions.
+Press Release reported on 11/22/21 that ComEd Receives National Recognition for Successful Programs that Prepare Chicago-Area Residents for Good-Paying Jobs

 Is It Worth Investing in Exelon Corporation (NASDAQ :EXC) Right Now?